 This was before home computers or cell phones, so we used the library and a phone attached to the wall.
 We had one TV, which got three network stations plus the public station from San Francisco.
 We watched for an hour or two most evenings.
 I clearly remember viewing the Apollo 11 moon landing in 1969.

 My allowance was a quarter a week (later raised to 50¢).
 I could buy a candy bar at the corner store and still put 15¢ in my piggy bank!
-My brother saved his allowance to buy model airplane and rocket kits, and I remember combining money with my sister to buy him one for his birthday; it probably cost about $2.
-By that time I had learned to crochet and would buy skeins of Red Heart yarn when I had enough money.
+My brother saved his allowance to buy model airplane and rocket kits, and I remember combining money with my sister to buy him one for his birthday – it probably cost about $2.
+By that time I had learned to crochet and bought skeins of Red Heart yarn when I could.

-Our school gave out Scholastic Book Club forms every month, and my mother would usually let us choose a book or two from those.
+Our school gave out Scholastic Book Club forms every month, and my mother usually let us order a book or two from those.
 Most paperbacks cost 50¢ or 60¢.
 Of course I sometimes wanted other stuff too, but I would ask for it for my birthday or Christmas.